 RIOC President Susan Rosenthal was fired unexpectedly by Governor Andrew Cuomo on Friday, June 19th.
-Sexually and racially offensive language was the cause, but it now appears she may be a victim of political correctness run amok.
+Sexually and racially offensive language, his office claimed, was the cause, but it now appears she may be a victim of political correctness run amok.
+Or an in-house coup in which her accuser fronted for others seeking gains from her dismissal.

 By David Stone

 UPDATE June 23rd, 2020: Details on Rosenthal’s firing emerged yesterday.
 The Roosevelt Islander obtained a copy of an email thought to trigger the event.
-The sender copied dozens of officials but is anonymous, her claims unchallenged.
+The sender copied dozens of officials, but RIOC keeps it an in-house secret.

 RIOC’s policy of silence when faced with difficulty remains, and the ousted president cannot defend herself.
 But she deserves a defense, and piling on a defenseless victim shines a bad light on Roosevelt Island.

-If the email is what it seems, Rosenthal’s major faults may be having a sense of humor and a taste for art.
+If the email is really the spark for her dismissal, Rosenthal’s major faults may be no worse than a sense of humor and a taste for African-American art.

 Let’s start with the art…